javiermtzhdez/macro_ps/README.md

 PS1 - Ready

-PS2 - In progress, attempting to do my a different approach and not relying on pre-coded algorithms
+PS2 - In progress, completing the graphs, the transition values and the proofs.

 PS3 - In progress